callnow

 2. Prepare the Heading

 The third line depicts the period.
-Since the report spans time, we use Annual, For the Quarter Ended, For the Month Ended, etc. Any annual financial statements lack the term “For the Fiscal Year Ended.”
+Since the report spans time, we use Annual, for the Quarter Ended, for the Month Ended, etc. Any annual financial statements lack the term “for the Fiscal Year Ended.”

 Therefore, Gray Electronic Repair Services Statement of Ownership Equity Changes for the Fiscal Year Ending December 31, 2020